-- 26. Motion to re-appoint John Saladino as Chairperson of the Village of Greenport Zoning Board of Appeals for a term of one (1) year to expire April 24 2025. - 27.
-Motion to authorize Officers and employees to attend conferences and seminars after prior approval, and in accordance with regulations of New York State Comptroller's Office. - 28.
-Motion to authorize Village Treasurer Adam Brautigam, to cast one (1) vote on each transaction brought before the New York Association of Public Power. - 29.
-Motion to authorize Village Treasurer Adam Brautigam to cast one (1) vote on each transaction brought before the American Public Power Association.

-30. Motion to name the official depositories for the Village of Greenport as follows:
+- 39. Motion to re-appoint John Saladino as Chairperson of the Village of Greenport Zoning Board of Appeals for a term of one (1) year to expire April 7, 2026. - 40.
+Motion to re-appoint Seth Kaufman as Member of the Village of Greenport Zoning Board of Appeals for a term of one (1) year to expire April 1, 2030. - 41.
+Motion to authorize Officers and employees to attend conferences and seminars after prior approval, and in accordance with regulations of New York State Comptroller's Office. - 42.
+Motion to authorize Village Treasurer Adam Brautigam, to cast one (1) vote on each transaction brought before the New York Association of Public Power. - 43.
+Motion to authorize Village Treasurer Adam Brautigam to cast one (1) vote on each transaction brought before the American Public Power Association. - 44.
+Motion to name the official depositories for the Village of Greenport as follows:

-Dime M&T Bank

-31. Motion to designate the following as the official radio stations for the Village of Greenport:
+Dime M&T Bank NYCLASS 45.
+Motion to designate the following as the official radio stations for the Village of Greenport: